CJS92/Csharp-Questions-1/README.md

 <br>A namespace is a keyword that is used to declare a scope that contains a set of objects.
 These can be used to organize code.

 <b>Q:</b> What are value types?
 <br>A "value" type contains the value of the type.
 For example, the int type could contain a value of 13.
 Different variables can contain only specific types of values.
-Example: int can only contain numbers, char characters, string text.
+Example: int can only contain numbers, chars can only contain characters, and strings can only contain text.

-Q: What are reference types?
+<b>Q:</b> What are reference types?
+<br>Reference types contain references to objects, hence the name "reference type".

 Q: What is an automatic property and how is it useful?